 Setting Up Your First Facebook Catalog/Instagram Product Feed

-• Your WP-cron is enabled;
+• Your WP-Cron is enabled;

-After installing and activating our plugin you navigate to the ‘Create feed’ section:
+After installing and activating the plugin, navigate to the Create feed section:

 1. The File name, format and channel page